stat545ubc-2023/mda-cchuong/Milestone 2/Mini-Data-Analysis-Milestone-2.md

 <!-------------------------- Start your work below ---------------------------->

-I am going to use the broom package to display the regression coefficients
+I am going to use the tidy() function from the broom package to display the regression coefficients, which includes the estimate of the coefficient, the standard error, the test statistic and p-value

 ``` r
 broom::tidy(mod.fit)